onfleet/developer/api-tools/webhooks/nodejs/README.md

 ### Use

 1. Start node server by use ```node webhookserver.js``` in terminal
 2. Expose to the wider internet ( if using ngrok: start ngrok server )
-3. Create a webhook for your trigger event, using the path from the table below as your webhook URL.
+3. This is a generic receiver, works for all Onfleet webhooks